kaunel85/ong-bylaws/bylaws.md

 ## ARTICLE VII: PHIKEIAS

-95. Selection of Phikeia shall be as prescribed in the Code of Phi Delta Theta: Title XIII Eligibility for Membership.
+95. Selection of Phikeia shall be as prescribed in the Code of Phi Delta Theta: Title XII Eligibility for Pledging.
+    1. Men must be enrolled at McMaster University to be eligible for a Bid.
+    2. Bids shall be extended by a simple majority vote of the Chapter and may be withdrawn and nullified by a 66% + 1 vote of the Chapter.

 96. Phikeia will be required to pay $90.00 upon induction and $300.00 upon initiation and operational costs, to be collected according to a payment schedule as established by the Treasurer and/or Finance Committee.
 The nominal dues amount will go towards newly initiated Members badges, ticket to Founder’s Day, Initiation Dues, and operational costs.

-97. In order to be initiated Phikeia must have followed the scholarship plan for the duration of the Phikeia period.
-First year, first semester Phikeia must discuss their accademic standing and share all marks with the Scholarship Chair and be assessed academically by the Pallas Committee before initiation.
+97. In order to be Initiated Phikeia must meet the requirements established in Title XIII Eligibility for Membership.
+    1. Have followed the scholarship plan for the duration of the Phikeia period.
+First year, first semester Phikeia must discuss their academic standing and share all marks with the Scholarship Chair and be assessed academically by the Pallas Committee before initiation.
        1. All Phikeia must provide a non-alterable copy of their full Academic Record as provided by McMaster University, or another academic institution to the Scholarship Chair no later than the second Phikeia meeting.
        2. All Phikeia must participate in the Scholarship Program as presented by the Scholarship Chair.
 Phikeia must adhere to the Scholarship Chair’s recommendation on study times and general academics.
+    2. The Initiation vote shall be a two objection blackball vote.
+There shall be discussion on the question of final acceptance of a Phikeia until the question is called.
+If one or fewer "no" votes have been cast, the candidate will be eligible for Initiation.
+If two or more "no" votes have been cast a further discussion on the merits or demerits of the candidate shall take place.
+When the question is called, the vote shall be taken a second time.
+If two or more "no" votes are cast on this second vote, the candidate will remain a Phikeia unless otherwise depledged.
+       1. Votes shall be counted by the President and Chapter Advisory Board Chairman, or the Warden if the CAB Chairman is not present
+       2. If a secret ballot box, voting stones or other anonymous voting methods are available they shall be used.
+       3. The Warden or his apointee shall inform the Phikeia of the result of the vote.

 98. Phikeia will be required to attend all regular weekly Phikeia meetings and Chapter Retreats, and meetings with the Province President

 99. Phikeia will appear before the Pallas Committee should there be any conduct deemed to be inappropriate.

 100. Phikeia found to be acting in a manner unbecoming of a Phi will be removed from the Phikeia program.
-This action will only be taken by recommendation of the Pallas Committee to the Executive Committee, to be voted on by the Chapter.
+This action will only be taken by recommendation of the Pallas Committee to the Executive Committee, to be voted on by the Chapter subject to a 66% + 1 vote.

 101. Phikeia fees are non-refundable.